CyberMiles/travis/docs/connect-testnet.rst

 Fee free transactions
 ---------------------

 On CyberMiles blockchain, we have made most transactions (except for heavy users or spammers) fee-free.
-You can try it like this in GETH console.
+You can try it like this in ``travis`` client console.

 ::